skyprince999/100-Days-Of-ML/README.md

 Do you believe that we are walking on the shoulder of Giants!
 That this is the new renaissance?
 Where we are using code to create a new world order!

-This repo is an endavour to learn new things and document it over time.
+This repo is part of my endavour to learn new things and document it over time.
+Started it as my New Year resolution for 2020!
+Lets see how I finish it!

 Day#1 Pandas and large datasets